Our plans to switch off 3G

 Pay Monthly customers

-If you’re a Pay Monthly customer, give us a call and we can talk you through your upgrade options.
+If you’re a Pay Monthly customer, give us a call on 0800 033 8031 or visit your local Three store and we can talk through your options.

 SIM Only customers

-You can upgrade to a 4G or 5G device even if you’re still within the minimum term of your contract [1].
+You can change to a 4G or 5G device even if you’re still within the minimum term of your contract [1].

-Have a look at our range of 4G and 5G Ready phones and contact us for help.
+Have a look at our range of 4G and 5G ready phones online, call us on 0800 033 8031, or visit your local Three store.

 Pay As You Go customers

-You can upgrade to a 4G or 5G device at any time.
-Check out our 4G and 5G Ready phones online or head into your local store.
+You can change to a 4G or 5G device anytime.
+Check out our 4G and 5G Ready phones online and visit your local Three store to purchase a device outright.

 Business customers